Three and a half million years ago, when monkeys ran on all fours...

 The troop grabbed everything they owned and ran, knowing nothing other than that they must go.

 Fissures opened up all over the world: most out in the middle of the ocean, some in the middle of existing continents.
 Some fissures shut themselves quickly and were forgotten about with little effect.
 But out in the ocean, the crust ripped itself apart.
-What would one day be known as the Nazca Plate was slowly pushed up at its ends by the force of the magma trying to escape, and each gush of cooled lava held the edge of the plate up further and further.
+Small tectonic plates were slowly pushed up at their ends by the force of the magma trying to escape, and each gush of cooled lava held the edges up further and further.

 The would-be first humans, fleeing their original habitats and ending up scattered across Europe and Asia, had to retain their thick fur in order to survive the much-colder northern climates, and there was no reason for them to lose their tails now that they lived in forests rather than grasslands.
 While they evolved speech and the ability to walk on two legs, and their intelligence grew to match that of our modern-day humans, they never lost their resemblance to their ancestors.
 These nearly-human monkeys, a couple generations away from standing on two legs, were the only animals to migrate, their journey north out of fear more than necessity; whereas other species were mostly fine.